learnwithgurpreet/learnwithgurpreet.com/src/posts/2021/my-first-strapi-project-experience.md

 ---
 title: 'My first Strapi project experience'
 date: '2021-02-26'
-excerpt: I found Strapi as a good example since it is not only popular these days but comes with nearly zero bootstrap footprints.
+description: I found Strapi as a good example since it is not only popular these days but comes with nearly zero bootstrap footprints.
 tags:
   - 'Tech'
 ---